FNS-Division/cpp-user-guide/docs/models.md

 ![4g-coverage-small](images/4g-coverage-small.png)

 If no mobile coverage contours are provided, then the locations of cell sites have to be provided and mobile coverage is determined by the distance from a cell site.
-Each site is assumed to provide coverage within a specified maximum radius, which is controlled by the model parameter Coverage radius around cell tower.
+Each site is assumed to provide coverage within a specified maximum radius, which is controlled by the model parameter `coverage_distance`.

 ### Feasibility